 - Remove the cake from the oven and allow to cool for 5 minutes.

-- Pour the syrup evenly over the top and allow to sit and or at least 1 hour to soak up the syrup and cool fully.
+- Pour the syrup evenly over the top and allow to sit and at least 1 hour to soak up the syrup and cool fully.

 - Slice and serve.